If you’re wondering, “what does SERP mean?” or “what does SERP stand for in SEO?”, then this post the answers you’re looking for.

 The goal here is simple:

-To be the most in-depth guide on the subject so you walk away with a clear understanding of the Google SERPs without any lingering questions whatsoever about how they work and relate to search engine optimization works to impact the results pages.
+To be the most in-depth guide on the subject so you walk away with a clear understanding of the Google SERPs without any lingering questions whatsoever about how search engine optimization works to impact the results pages.

 What Does SERP Stand for?

 SERP stands for Search Engine Results Page.
 The SERP is returned after a user submits a query into the search engine.
 Google SERP is the acronym for Google’s Search Engine Results Pages.